anishban/SecureJudge/README.md

 - Enforce CPU, memory, and timeout limits
 - Capture stdout, stderr, exit code, and execution time
 - Truncate excessive output
-- Run full local stack with Docker Compose
+- Run the full local stack with Docker Compose
+- Run locally on macOS, Windows, or Linux
+- Reinitialize or fully reset the database during development
 - Automated tests for API and validation logic

 ---